bigbluebutton/bbb-install/README.md

 (again, you would substitute `bbb.example.com` and `info@example.com` with your server's FQDN and your e-mail address).

-The `bbb-install.sh` script will also install a cron job that automatically news the Let's Encrypt certificate so it doesn't expire.
+The `bbb-install.sh` script will also install a cron job that automatically renews the Let's Encrypt certificate so it doesn't expire.
 Cool.

 ## Install API Demos